newsnowlabs/dockside/docs/README.md

 - Instantly launch and clone an almost infinite multiplicity of disposable devtainers - one for each task, bug, feature or design iteration.
 - Powerful VS Code-compatible IDE.
 - HTTPS automatically provisioned for every devtainer.
+- SSH server and access automatically provisioned for every devtainer.
 - User authentication and access control to running devtainers and their web services.
 - Fine-grained user and role-based access control to devtainer functionality and underlying system resources.
 - Launch devtainers from stock Docker images, or from your own.